dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
-oh cool cool and
+cool and
-uh I know ninja you you have you have a pool as well I don't know if you want to let everybody know about that
+I know ninja you you have you have a pool as well I don't know if you want to let everybody know about that

 **Randall:**
- yeah sure
+ yes sure
 that II pooled I oh

 **Carlo Vicari:**
 ok cool so we'll put
-that description for everybody listening on YouTube um I think we'd be running just about an hour now I don't know if there's anything else you want to touch on Christian
+that description for everybody listening on YouTube I think we'd be running just about an hour now I don't know if there's anything else you want to touch on Christian